primer-systems/agent-manifold/README.md

 **A desktop x402 payment manager for AI agents.**

 Delegate spending authority to agents without sharing private keys.
 Implements the full AP2 flow: intent, authorization, settlement, and receipt.
+Accepts direct A2A x402 as well as HTTP x402.

 ![Architecture](docs/manifold_wide.png)